amoh-godwin/Articulae/mds/educative/basics_ui/anchors.md

     }

 }
 ```

-can be applied as singles
+can be applied as individuals

 ```qml
 import QtQuick